-You can order our Dynamic Dit Da Jow Kit that makes ONE GALLON for only $39.99 using Paypal.
-Just click the Buy Now button.
+You can order our Authentic Dit Da Jow Kit that makes over one GALLON of liniment for only $39.99 using Paypal.
+Just click the Add To Cart button below.

 If You Live In The USA Click Below To Order

 If you prefer not to use PayPal we accept, Visa, Mastercard and American Express excepted at our online store.

 Visit our online store

 International Customers Please Click Below To Order

 Feel free to compare our Dit Da Jow with others on the market.
 You will see ours is the most authentic, the most powerful and prepared the proper way, giving you amazing results with healing bruises, injuries, circulation issues and any pain associated with bruising or blood stagnation and it works fast.The Authentic Dit Da Jow Kit makes ONE GALLON of powerful Jow and sells for only $39.99